 What should you do if you are not available for the scheduled court date?

 Only for good cause shown will the court consider rescheduling your court date.
-Usually this requires to you contact the other party to the action and ask for their consent before you make the request to the court.
+Usually this requires you to contact the other party to the action and ask for their consent before you make the request to the court.
 This cannot be done by telephone, the proper paperwork must be filed.

 Who will hear your case and what can you do if you are not satisfied with the decision of the court?